 Some of the most fundamental differences between male and female arousal may be biological.
 Research shows that men tend to have more spontaneous sex drives because they are motivated by higher levels of testosterone.
 Women, on the other hand, tend to have responsive ones.
 This is an important distinction, because it dictates whether sex happens because of hormone-driven spontaneous desire (men) or if sex happens because of a desirable cue, such as a sensual touch (women).
 This is one reason why it’s so important for men to engage in foreplay, Prause says.
 Although that, of course, counts as “initiating”.

-For men who want to increase their partners’ responsiveness, or the likelihood that they will initiate sex, Whitney recommends taking the initiative when it comes to non-sexual tasks, like chores around the house.
+For men who want to increase their partners’ responsiveness, or the likelihood that they will initiate sex, Whitney recommends taking the initiative when it comes to non-sexual tasks, like household tasks.
 This may not seem like foreplay, but it can help new moms unwind enough to consider initiating sex.

 Prause agrees, adding that clearly communicating your sexual desires is always a good first step.
 “Tell her that you’d love it if she made the first move sometime, that you’d think it was sexy and it’d make you feel desirable,” Whitney says.

-“Don’t demand that she initiate, that’d be a turnoff for most women, but make sure she knows you’d like it.”
+“Don’t demand that she initiate; that’d be a turnoff for most women,” she says.
+“But make sure she knows you’d like it.”